ndifrekecharlesbassey-droid/Mobile_Sales_Analysis/README.md

 ## Findings

 From the analysis of the Mobile Sales Dataset, key insights include:
-+ We have more Female Customer sale
++ Credit card and Female Customer had the highest sale range.
-+ West Micheal is the highest sales location.
++ Figure was the highest mobile sales.
-+ figure has the highest sales.
++ West Micheal was the highest sales location.

 ## Summary.
 This project explored mobile phone sales using SQL, Excel, and Power BI to uncover business insights.
 The workflow included: